Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 Tip

 Do not click the “Save” button at the top of the page until you verify your switch configuration is working properly.
-If you messed up your switch configuration and are locked out of your switch, you may reboot it to restore the configuration to a previous state.
-However, you must remember to click “Save” when everything is working so that you do not lose all your configuration you just finished!
+If you messed up your switch configuration and are locked out of your switch, you may reboot the switch to restore the configuration to a previous state.
+However, you must remember to click “Save” when everything is working so that you do not lose all your configuration you just completed!

 Wireless AP Configuration